 Vti displays the inspired Tidal Volume that the ventilator delivers during each breath.
-Vti is displayed when an MPV circuit is used.
+Vti is displayed when an MPV circuit or an active exhalation valve circuit is used.

 5.3.9 FiO2

 The FiO2 displays the fraction of inspired oxygen as measured in the air channel of the ventilator.
 An FiO2 sensor needs to be in place to measure and display this value (see the section on using the ventilator with the FiO2 sensor.)